egemenkopuz/temporal-bevfusion/README.md

 python tools/preprocessing/tumtraf_add_difficulty_labels.py --root-path ./data/tumtraf-i-no-split --out-path ./data/tumtraf-i-no-split --loglevel INFO
 ```

-3 - You can then run the following command to find the optimal balanced split and split the dataset into training, validation and test sets (reduce the perm-limit if it is taking too long to run):
+3 - You can then run the following command to find the optimally balanced split and split the dataset into training, validation and test sets (reduce the 'perm-limit' or increase the 'p' if it is taking too long to finish):

 ```bash
 python tools/preprocessing/create_a9_temporal_split.py --root-path ./data/tumtraf-i-no-split --out-path ./data/tumtraf-i --seed 42 --segment-size 30 --perm-limit 60000 --loglevel INFO -p 6 --include-all-classes --include-all-sequences  --include-same-classes-in-difficulty --difficulty-th 1.0 --include-same-classes-in-distance --distance-th 1.0 --include-same-classes-in-num-points --num-points-th 1.0 --include-same-classes-in-occlusion --occlusion-th 0.75 --point-cloud-range -25.0 -64.0 -10.0 64.0 64.0 0.0 --splits train val test --split-ratios 0.8 0.1 0.1 --exclude-classes OTHER